DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-12-20-preprocess-API-calls.md

 ## Pre-processing in AppComponent

-In `AppComponent` subscribe to the API calls.
-When the result is returned, publish to the BehaviorSubject via the setData method.
+In `AppComponent` I subscribed to the API calls.
+When the result is returned, I published to the BehaviorSubject via the setData method.

 ``` typescript
 constructor(private dataService: DataService) {